-6. Promotional Materials
+5. Promotional Materials

-Each candidate receives any combination of up to 300 one-sided 8 1/2" X 11" or 150 two-sided 8 1/2" X 11" printed materials at no charge.
-Post or quarter card design should be submitted to the Office of the Assembles, 109 Day Hall, for copying.
-All materials must include the date and time of the election and be in compliance with election guidelines.
-Candidates may only select up to two different paper colors for printed materials that are provided by the Office of the Assemblies.
-Candidates who do not submit materials meeting these criteria by the petitioning deadline forfeit the opportunity to receive such materials.
+Each candidate may receive a combination of up to $\frac{300}{150}$ one-sided 8 1/2" X 11" or $\frac{150}{75}$ two-sided 8 1/2" X 11" printed materials at no charge.
+These may be posters or quarter-cards3, or a combination of both.

+- 1. The design must be attached, exactly as it is to be copied, as a PDF to the Candidate Profile Form online and submitted by the application deadline. - 2.
+All materials must include the dates and times of the elections and be in compliance with election guidelines. - 3.
+Candidates may select up to two different paper colors from the swatches provided by the Office of the Assemblies. - 4.
+Materials will be printed in black & white only. - 5.
+No Cornell insignia or logo is allowed. - 6.
+Candidates who do not submit materials, which meet these criteria by the petitioning deadline, forfeit the opportunity to receive such materials. - 7.
+The Office of the Assemblies will be responsible for making the copies. - 8.
+The office will not assist in designing, modifying, or otherwise formatting a printed submission.

-7. Candidate Forum
+6. Candidate Forum

 All candidates are encouraged to participate in the Candidates' Forums held by the Elections Committee during the campaign period.
-The Election Committee will be responsible for planning, coordinating, and marketing these forums.
+The Elections Committee will be responsible for planning, coordinating, and marketing these forums.
 At the forum, candidates are encouraged to discuss their experience, platforms, and more.
 Candidates are also encouraged to use the forum as an opportunity specifically to discuss why they are more qualified for the contested position than their opponent(s).
 The Director of Elections shall reach out to student organizations that receive funding from the Student Assembly, encouraging them to use the candidate forum as an opportunity to vet candidates for endorsements.